 Have you ever thought about emergency preparation and felt overwhelmed?
 Does the thought of an emergency stir up feelings of fear and anxiety?
 If you tend to freeze and do nothing, because of overwhelm, my tips are for you.
 Let’s break this down into manageable bites.
-In my experience over 58 years of living, power outages are the most frequent situations here in Southwestern Pennsylvania.
-Most times the power is restored fairly quickly, but there have been times when it has been out for days.
-Depending on you and your family’s needs, a power outage can be a major emergency.
+In my experience of over 58 years of living, power outages are the most frequent situations here in Southwestern Pennsylvania.
+Most times, the power is restored fairly quickly, but there have been times when it has been out for days.
+Depending on your and your family’s needs, a power outage can be a major emergency.

 Follow my emergency preparation tips one at a time, and before you know it, you will be prepared for any emergency.

 Tip #1: Think about your and your family’s needs if the power went out.
 What will you need if it stays out for days?
 Summer versus winter?

 https://www.healthnutnews.com/prep-summer-power-outage/ Summer power outage tips.
 A prepper writes this one, so it might have way more info than you need or want, but I liked his how-to-keep-cool tips.

 How to Prepare When Money is Tight

 If you’re on a fixed income, pick up an extra can of food, batteries, etcetera as you are able each shopping trip.
 Put aside some cash in a safe location.
 ATM’s won’t work in a power outage.
 If you need some cash, you’ll have it.
 Doing what you can little by little is better than doing nothing.